 Qaani rose to command Nasr-5 and later headed the Imam Reza–21 division as well.
 After the Iran-Iraq war, he was named deputy of the IRGC Ground Forces’ division in Mashhad.
 Iran expert Ali Alfoneh wrote that “one can safely assume that Qaani was involved in suppressing the June 1992 social unrest in Mashhad.
 It is equally likely that Qaani was involved in the IRGC’s operations against drug cartels infiltrating Khorasan province from Afghanistan and in the IRGC’s support to… the Northern Alliance, against the Taliban in the late 1990s.”
 Iran supported the Alliance to counter the increasing hegemony of the Taliban, Sunni extremists backed by Iranian adversaries like Pakistan, Saudi Arabia, and the United Arab Emirates.
 Qaani repeatedly visited Tajikistan, where Alliance fighters were treated and where the Alliance received arms shipments from external backers.
 “Qaani appears to have traveled into Afghanistan to establish a presence,” added Alfoneh.
 “That is particularly true after the Taliban seizure of Kabul.”
 Around this time, Qaani was named Soleimani’s deputy.

-Like Soleimani and other key commanders, Qaani was one of the signatories of the 1999 letter to then-President Mohammad Khatami warning of removing him from power if he did not act more to crush the student protests in June of that year.
+Like Soleimani and other key commanders, Qaani was one of the signatories of the 1999 letter to then-President Mohammad KhatamI, which warned that the IRGC would remove him from power if he did not act more to crush the student protests in June of that year.

-In 2012, the U.S. Treasury Department added Qaani to its “Specially Designated Nationals” sanctions list, stating he oversaw the QF’s “financial disbursements to [QF] elements, including elements in Africa, as well as to various terrorist groups, including Hizballah,” and engaged in “financial oversight” of a QF “weapons shipment that was intended for The Gambia.”
+In 2012, the U.S. Treasury Department added Qaani to its “Specially Designated Nationals” sanctions list, stating he oversaw the Quds Force’s “financial disbursements to [Quds Force] elements, including elements in Africa, as well as to various terrorist groups, including Hizballah,” and engaged in “financial oversight” of a Quds Force “weapons shipment that was intended for The Gambia.”
 The shipment included 240 tons of ammunition, according to a United Nations panel of experts.
 In 2009, Qaani also reportedly accompanied Mahmoud Ahmadinejad, then president of Iran, on an official government delegation to Brazil, Bolivia, Venezuela, and Senegal.

-When appointing Qaani to succeed Soleimani as QF commander, Supreme Leader Khamenei said the Force’s program “will be unchanged from the time of [Qaani’s] predecessor.”
+When appointing Qaani to succeed Soleimani as commander, Supreme Leader Khamenei said the Quds Force’s program “will be unchanged from the time of [Qaani’s] predecessor.”
 Soleimani personally thanked Qaani as “my dear friend” in his last will.
-Soleimani has had some big shoes to fill.
-Qaani has not proven to be a charismatic speaker or figure like Soleimani.
+However, Qaani has not proven to be a charismatic figure like Soleimani.
 That said, Qaani is very much a member of Khamenei’s cult of personality.
 This was best captured when, in July 2021, Qaani stated: “We must stand only under the flag of Khamenei.
 [This means] even if someone is a very good person, prays regularly and is an experienced worker in the system...if they are not followers of the supreme leader, their place is in the trash can.”

 In his early period as Quds Force commander, Qaani fared better on other fronts.
 In early 2021, Yemeni Ansar Allah, also known as the Houthis, demonstrated the ability to maintain barrages of missiles and drone attacks against Saudi Arabia.
 These capabilities were owed to years of Quds Force-directed investment and enabled the Houthis to conduct new ground assaults.
-Qaani was also able to claim some victory in the 2021 conflict between Israel and Hamas, which demonstrated the efficacy of the force’s long-running support of Hamas, giving it the ability to maintain rocket strikes against Israel.
+Qaani was also able to claim some victory in the 2021 conflict between Israel and Hamas.
+The conflict demonstrated the efficacy of the force’s long-running support of Hamas, particularly its ability to maintain prolonged rocket strikes against Israel.
 Ahead of the conflict, Qaani frequently communicated with the leaders of Hamas and Palestinian Islamic Jihad, likely to coordinate operations.
-In a public address, he said, “I’d advise all Zionists to go back and repurchase the houses they sold in Europe, the US and elsewhere before those houses become more expensive than they are today.”
+In a public address, Qaani said, “I’d advise all Zionists to go back and repurchase the houses they sold in Europe, the US and elsewhere before those houses become more expensive than they are today.”
 Qaani added that Palestinian missiles did not target Israeli infrastructure “because it will not take long for Palestinians to use these facilities.”

 Eye on Iran is a news summary from United Against Nuclear Iran (UANI), a section 501(c)(3) organization.
 Eye on Iran is available to subscribers on a daily basis or weekly basis.